Varun-Patkar/ChromePilot/README.md

    ollama pull qwen3-vl:8b
    ```

-   Create a file named `Modelfile` with this content:
+   Create a file named `Modelfile1` with this content:
    ```
    FROM qwen3-vl:8b
    PARAMETER num_ctx 32768